Brady carries unbeaten Patriots past winless Redskins 33-7

 Playing for the first time since breaking his leg against Philadelphia last December, Redskins quarterback Colt McCoy went 18 for 27 for 119 yards and an interception.
 McCoy began the season behind Case Keenum and rookie Dwayne Haskins Jr., but got the start over the injured Keenum and inexperienced Haskins for the Redskins (0-5).

+“There is no excuse for what we put out there today,” said McCoy, who was sacked six times.

+“We hit the quarterback and (they had) a lot of long third downs,” Patriots coach Bill Belichick said.

-McCoy was sacked six times, marking the first time in franchise history New England has four straight games with at least five sacks.
+It’s the first time in franchise history New England has four straight games with at least five sacks.
 In addition, the Patriots completed a fifth consecutive game without allowing a touchdown pass, the first team to pull off that feat since the 1988 Cleveland Browns.

 The defeat kept the pressure on Redskins coach Jay Gruden, whose job status appears to be tenuous in the wake of his team’s 0-5 start.
 Gruden is 35-49-1 over five-plus seasons with Washington.